lifeandscience/blogs.ncmls.org/wp-content/plugins/subscribe2/ReadMe.txt

 In order to force sending you'd need to change the date of publication on the posts from last week or amend the date stamp in the database regarding when the posts should be included from.

 If you opt for the latter way look in the options table for the subscribe2_options settings (it's an array) and you'll need to change the 'last_s2cron' value to a timestamp for last week.
 Then force the cron event to run again with [WP-Crontrol](http://wordpress.org/extend/plugins/wp-crontrol/).

+= I would really like Registered users to have the Subscription page themed like my site, is this possible? =

+Yes, it is.
+There is a small extension to Subscribe2 that delivers exactly this functionality.
+It is available from [Theme Tailors(http://stiofan.themetailors.com/store/products/tt-subscribe2-front-end-plugin/) for just $2.

 = How do I make use of the support for Custom Post Types =